Electric polarization and magnetization in metals: Conclusion

-It is interesting to note that it is the same mechanism that gives rise to the dc divergences of both $\boldsymbol{P}^{(1)}(\omega)$ and $\boldsymbol{J}^{(1)}_{F}(\omega)$.
-Both divergences involve the second term of (\ref{EDM1metal}), which we show in Appendix \ref{Appendix:EDM} is a consequence of an interaction term that gives rise to the ``intraband response''; in this way of identifying inter- and intraband contributions to the linear response we can make contact with earlier work by Blount and others, although the formalism in which we work is indeed much more general.
-Moreover, the dc divergences of both $\boldsymbol{P}^{(1)}(\omega)$ and $\boldsymbol{J}^{(1)}_{F}(\omega)$ are here related to the existence of a Fermi surface; for trivial insulators the contribution from this interaction term vanishes in the linear response of the single-particle density matrix.
-However, even in the case of a trivial insulator, the involvement of the intraband response in the polarization has been previously acknowledged \cite{Aversa}.
-In particular this has been illustrated by the relevance of intraband contributions at non-linear response.
-Here we see that, even at linear response, such intraband contributions play a fundamental role in the response of the polarization.
+We also found that if an unperturbed metallic crystal violates time-reversal symmetry, then there is a term in the linear response of the microscopic charge density proportional to $\omega^{-1}$; in an approach such as ours that relates the macroscopic polarization to electric dipole moments associated with ``site'' contributions to the microscopic charge density, this leads to a term in $\boldsymbol{P}^{(1)}(\omega)$ proportional to $\omega^{-1}$.
+It is the same mechanism that gives rise to the dc divergences of both $\boldsymbol{P}^{(1)}(\omega)$ and $\boldsymbol{J}^{(1)}_{F}(\omega)$.
+That is, both divergences involve the second term of (\ref{EDM1metal}), which we show in Appendix \ref{Appendix:EDM} is a consequence of an interaction term that gives rise to the intraband response; in this way of identifying inter- and intraband contributions to the linear response we can make contact with earlier work by Blount and others, although the formalism in which we work is indeed much more general.